Home

 HR6210

-HR6210 is a double bright giant star in the constellation of Scorpius.
+HR6210 is a double bright giant star of spectral class B9 in the constellation of Scorpius.

 HR6210 visual magnitude is 6.05.
-Because of its reltive faintness, HR6210 should be visible only from locations with dark skyes, while it is not visible at all from skyes affected by light pollution.
+Because of its faintness, HR6210 is visible to the naked eye only from locations with very dark skies, while it is not visible at all from skies affected by light pollution.

 6.05